Mrso736/Seduction/Chapters/2-Body_Language.md

 ___Using mirroring:___
-In a new meeting with someone try to mirror their seating position, posture, body angle, gestures, expressions, and tone of voice.
-It can signal to them that you are engaged and interested in what they have to say and before long, they'll start to feel that there's something about you they like, as they’ll start to see aspects of themselves reflected in your behavior.
+When you meet someone new, subtly align your body posture, gestures, and tone of voice with theirs.
+It makes the other person feel that you are engaged and interested in what they have to say and before long, they'll start to feel that there's something about you they like, as they’ll start to see aspects of themselves reflected in your behavior.

 By mirroring positive nonverbal signals, you are essentially creating a nonverbal agreement or alignment with the other person.
 This can lead them to describe you as someone who is "easy to be with" because they feel a sense of familiarity and similarity.